 - Pasteurized dairy products or juices.
-You need to be particularly careful about orange juice if you’re not careful.
-This is because manufacturers take orange juice, heat it up, and add more coloring and flavoring to it, while claiming to be all natural.
+You need to be particularly careful about orange juice as well.
+Manufacturers take orange juice, heat it up, and add more coloring and flavoring to it, while claiming that it's all-natural.

 Myths about the Raw Food Diet

-The raw food diet encourages you to eat food that has not been treated.
+The raw food diet promotes eating food that has not been treated.
 The heating process destroys the essential nutrients and enzymes that are important for digestion and staving off diseases and inflammation.
 Therefore, people who eat raw don’t use ovens, stoves, hot plates, or microwaves.
 However, this does not mean that you cannot use blenders, food processors, mixers, and dehydrators.
 These are all wonderful gadgets in your kitchen that you can use to prepare food on the raw food diet.

-To maintain the integrity of essential nutrients and dietary enzymes, raw food diet experts suggest that you should warm up the foods to 118°, but not cooked.
+To maintain the integrity of essential nutrients and dietary enzymes, raw food diet experts suggest that you should warm up the foods to 118°, but not cook them.
 So don’t be afraid to blend it, juice it, mix it, flip it, dehydrate it... just don’t cook it.

 Going raw can be hard on many people’s digestive systems.
-As we age, the digestive system in our intestines in starts to deplete.
+As we age, the enzymes in our intestines start to deplete.
 We are born with many more enzymes than we have in our later years.